Chapter 6 review questions

 2. In a typical security testing workflow, Nmap and OpenVAS are used together.
 What is the primary function of each tool that makes them complementary?
 Answer: Nmap's primary function is to discover live hosts, open ports, and running services, while OpenVAS's primary function is to automatically scan those discovered assets for known vulnerabilities.

-3. The lesson distinguishes between basic and deep packet inspection based on the OSI model layers they analyze.
+3. The section distinguishes between basic and deep packet inspection based on the OSI model layers they analyze.
 Which layers are primarily associated with each type of inspection?
 Answer: Basic inspection primarily analyzes Layers 3 and 4 (Network and Transport), while deep packet inspection analyzes Layers 5 through 7 (Session, Presentation, and Application).

-4. According to the lesson's summary table, what is the fundamental analysis goal that distinguishes a communications protocol analyzer (like Wireshark) from a software analyzer (like Ghidra)?
+4. According to the section's summary table, what is the fundamental analysis goal that distinguishes a communications protocol analyzer (like Wireshark) from a software analyzer (like Ghidra)?
 Answer: A protocol analyzer aims to understand the external communication behavior and find flaws in protocol implementation, while a software analyzer aims to understand the internal logic and code execution to find memory corruption and logic flaws.

-5. The lesson differentiates between Penetration Testing and Vulnerability Research.
+5. The section differentiates between Penetration Testing and Vulnerability Research.
 What is the primary goal of each activity?
 Answer: The primary goal of Penetration Testing is to find and exploit known vulnerabilities using established methodologies, while the primary goal of Vulnerability Research is to discover previously unknown vulnerabilities (zero-days) by deeply analyzing products.

 Defensive security vs offensive security

-1. The lesson distinguishes between the blue team as a functional concept and more formal team structures.
+1. The section distinguishes between the blue team as a functional concept and more formal team structures.
 What is the core function that defines a blue team, and what are two examples of formal teams that fulfill this function?
 Answer: The core function is defensive security.
 Two examples of formal teams that fulfill this function are the Security Operations Center (SOC) and the Computer Security Incident Response Team (CSIRT/SIRT).

 2. The activities of a blue team are organized around three core functions.
 What are these three functions?
 Answer: The three core functions are: (1) Prevent, (2) Detect, and (3) Respond.